hlindberg/misc-puppet-docs/parser_api/parser_api.md

 This example is only the beginning of a real ABC metric calculator.
 For a more comprehensive ABC metric calculation check out [Danzilo's Implementation][1].

+See [Puppet Internals - Polymorphic Dispatch][7] for more details about polymorphic dispatch.
+Note that since that article was written some additional methods have been added to optimize the performance of the polymorphic dispatch.
+Where the blog post ties the visitor to `self`, the examples here tie them to `nil` and instead give the receiver when calling the visitor.
+Also used here is the optimized method `call_this_0` which performs faster than just `call_this` for 0 arguments (there are variants for `_1`, `_2`, `_3` args as well that are also optimized).

 ### Validation